rgmichaels/Mailchimp_Markdown/Readme.txt

 # Needs more error checking overall
 # Needs protection against output and log file sizes.
 Suggest new files each day with date stamp.
 # For a test I would create a consistent sample input file and simply check (assert) the contents of that file
-# Ideally I'd likely use the redcarpet gem which handles the real solution
 # Additional tests:
 #   Large file handling, find breakpoint.
 #   Large file handling, memory usage.